fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/swot/what-is-swot-analysis.md

 - [Wikipedia – SWOT Analysis](https://en.wikipedia.org/wiki/SWOT_analysis) - The definition and historical origins of SWOT analysis.
 - [Harvard Business Review – Are You Doing the SWOT Analysis Backwards?](https://hbr.org/2021/02/are-you-doing-the-swot-analysis-backwards) - A critical, modern perspective on SWOT analysis.
 - [MindTools – SWOT Analysis: Discover New Opportunities, Manage and Eliminate Threats](https://www.mindtools.com/amtbj63/swot-analysis) - Steps for implementing a SWOT analysis and examples.

-_I’ll also be sharing the SWOT assessment tool I've developed here soon.
-Bookmark this page to put your analyses into practice._